 The results obtained from the initial IEP assessment are consistent with those expected for a building of this age and construction type.
-The building was constructed prior to 1963 and would have been designed to the standards at the time, N.Z.S.S 95:1955.
-These standards would have used design loads significantly less than those required by current loading standards and lower detailing requirements for ductile seismic behaviour than those that are present in current standards.
+The building was constructed prior to 1975 and would have been designed to the standards at the time, most likely NZS 1900: 1964.
+This standard would have used design loads significantly less than those required by current loading standards and lower detailing requirements for ductile seismic behaviour than those that are present in current standards.
 When combined with the increase in the hazard factor for Christchurch to 0.3, it would be expected that the building would not achieve 100% NBS.
-Due to the presence of critical structural weaknesses in the form of liquefaction potential and plan irregularity, it is reasonable to expect the building to be classified as potentially Earthquake Prone.
+Due to the presence of a critical structural weakness in the form of plan irregularity, it is reasonable to expect the building to be classified as potentially Earthquake Prone.